 7:30 p.m. — Edman Chapel, Wheaton College

-Artistic Director Julianna Rubio Slager of Ballet 5:8 brings the novel The Great Divorce to life in "The Space in Between."
-The dancers tell this thought-provoking story of passengers on a bus ride between heaven and hell.
-Through colorful costuming and masterful athleticism, this ballet enchants the eye and mind with the possibilities in the afterlife.
+Artistic Director Julianna Rubio Slager of Ballet 5:8 brought the novel The Great Divorce to life in "The Space in Between."
+The dancers told this thought-provoking story of passengers on a bus ride between heaven and hell.
+Through colorful costuming and masterful athleticism, this ballet enchanted the eye and mind with the possibilities in the afterlife.

 Slager’s “Meditations” was inspired by C.S.
 Lewis’s essay “Meditation in a Toolshed,” and explored how a different perspective can lead two similar people to opposite conclusions, an analogy Lewis used to describe the mystery of faith.